-Many of us grew up in a culture of eating meat in any form (dairy, fish, eggs, or beef) three times a day.
-So it is quite natural to ask the question above.
-It wasn't long ago, I didn't understand why eating meat was that bad.
-Until I found out that eating meat ...
+Many of us grew up eating meat (dairy, fish, eggs, or beef) at least three times a day.
+So it is quite natural to not know or not to believe that meat is not as good for your health as you were brought up to believe.
+Not long ago, I didn't understand as well why eating meat is so bad.
+Until I did some research and found out that eating meat…

 It’s linked to heart disease

-Is true that some heart disease patients could be genetically predisposed to the disease, but we still can alter the environment where those genes will live.
+It's true that some heart disease patients could be genetically predisposed to it.
+However, we still can alter the environment where those genes will live.
 We should actually be more aware of inherited eating habits.

 What is heart disease?

-Heart disease also known as atherosclerosis affects many people today.
-It is also known as the hardening of arteries, where a ‘plaque’ is built-up inside the blood vessels, blocking the normal blood flow causing injury to the endothelial lining of arteries.
+Heart disease, also known as atherosclerosis, affects many people today.
+It is also known as the hardening of arteries, where a 'plaque' is formed inside the blood vessels, blocking the normal blood flow and causing injury to the endothelial lining of arteries.

 The western diet rich in meats, fish, dairy products, caffeine, sugar, and oils.
-Looking at cultures like the Okinawans which were eating predominantly a plant-based diet we see the connection why they did not have heart disease among them.
+Looking at cultures like the Okinawans which ate a plant-based diet predominantly, we see the connection, and why they did not have heart disease among them.

 3 reasons animal products contribute to heart disease:

-- Increases cholesterol and fat, acting as pro-inflammatory agents.
-Which are not only causing blood vessel injury but also kidney failure in connection with diabetes (no wonder many with diabetes develop heart disease).
+Increases cholesterol and fat, acting as pro-inflammatory agents.
+Which are not only causing blood vessel injury but also kidney failure in connection with diabetes (no wonder many people with diabetes develop heart disease).

 It’s linked to obesity

-High protein diets (especially from animal sources) are toxic, acid-forming, and mucus-forming.
+High protein diets (especially from animal sources) are toxic, acid and mucus-forming.
 They burn and create inflammation in your tissues.
-When high protein diets are consumed over a period of time, the kidneys fail to eliminate properly.
-Therefore, animal foods highly affect the normal functioning of your Adrenal glands and Thyroid glands, responsible for weight management.
-To overcome this highly acidic medium, the body will increase even more its natural anti-acid, cholesterol to fight it.
+When high protein diets are consumed over a period of time, the kidneys fail to filter and eliminate toxins properly.
+Therefore, animal foods highly affect the normal functioning of your Adrenal and Thyroid glands, responsible for weight management.
+To overcome this highly acidic environment, the body increases its natural anti-acid, cholesterol to fight it.

 It's bad for the environment